ghanta1996/cv-tools/README.md

 3. **Add `publications` section:** Include the section type called `publications` inside your YAML configuration file.

 **Example BibTeX Entry:**

+> Note that cv-tools will automatically bold the author's name in publications if it matches the heading name.

+> In most cases, BibTeX entries do not include the URL field. cv-tools will add the URL link at the end only if the entry contains a URL field.
+If you would like to include a link to your publication, please add the URL field to the BibTeX entry manually.

 ```bibtex
 @article{doe2024quantum,